A project to translate “Norbert Fabián Čapek’s “To the Sunny Shore: A Guide to Living Joyfully” (“K slunnému brehu: Prúvodce do radostného Zivota”)

 As part of my studies I had read Richard Henry’s recently published book, “Norbert Fabián Čapek: A Spiritual Journey” (Skinner House Books, Boston, 1999), and I was hugely impressed.
 So when, only a year later, I took part in an International Theological Symposium of Unitarians and Universalists at my old college, I was thrilled to meet and talk with, albeit briefly, one of the Czech representatives, Jaroslava Dittrichová.
 Those conversations and her conference talk were truly inspiring, and what she said has remained with me since then, continuing to influence my own unfolding spiritual journey.

-Čapek “tryptych” in the middle in front of the cross |
+Čapek “tryptych” in the middle, in front of the cross

 Then, in 2006, I was invited to speak at a conference held in Cambridge on the subject of “The Religious Roots of Contemporary European Identity.”
 My contribution was about “The Religious Society of Czech Unitarians (RSCU) and the construction of Czech National Identity” (published in, Lucia Faltin, Melanie J. Wright eds, The Religious Roots of Contemporary European Identity, London : Continuum, p.
 143-155).
 My correspondence with the Czech Unitarian, Ivana Fiserová, during this time was invaluable, not least of all because then, as now, so few Czech Unitarian texts have been translated into English.
 Still, I did the best I could with the resources available to me, and it was an experience that only served to deepen my respect and interest in the Czech Unitarian tradition in general, and Čapek in particular.
 Indeed, since then a small triptych of photographs in a silver frame has graced my windowsill.
 It shows Norbert Čapek on the left, his wife, Mája, on the right and, in the middle, the first symbol of the Czech(oslovak) Unitarians, namely two free-standing sunflowers turning towards the sun, with the letters, SB underneath (standing for Svobodné Bratrství (Free Fellowship/Brotherhood) [see the photo at the top of this paragraph, just click on it to enlarge].

-Anyway, I kept telling myself that someone, surely, would one day translate into English the book Čapek thought was his most important, “K slunnému brehu: Prúvodce do radostného Zivota” (Toward the Sunny Shore: A Guide to Living Joyfully).
+Anyway, I kept telling myself that someone, surely, would one day translate into English the book Čapek thought was his most important, “K slunnému brehu: Prúvodce do radostného Zivota” (To the Sunny Shore: A Guide to Living Joyfully).
 But, alas, it’s never happened.

 In the intervening years, although I have never lost my interest in Čapek and the Čzech Unitarians, my explorations of the liberal/free-religious tradition took me east and particularly to Japan.
 As many readers of this blog will know, I’ve spent the last two years working to translate into English the surviving essays of the great Japanese Yuniterian (sic), educator and advocate of a creative, inquiring, free and liberative religion/spirituality (jiyū shūkyō), Imaoka Sin’ichirō.
 As with Čapek, no one had ever got round to (or had developed the interest in) translating Imaoka-sensei’s work.
 However, with the astonishing development of Large Language Models like ChatGPT and DeepL, given that I also had a number of Japanese friends whom I could consult, had access to online Japanese dictionaries, and knew the secondary literature published in English, I was finally able to get a first, heavy-lifted translation out into the world.
 It’s been a truly exciting and thrilling journey . . . but more of that elsewhere on this blog!